google/dart-neats/typed_sql/doc/07_aggregate_functions.md

 ```

 ## `SUM(stock)`, `COUNT(*)` for books in inventory
-Supposed you wanted to know how many books you have in inventory and how many
+Suppose you wanted to know how many books you have in inventory and how many
 different books, in SQL this might look like:
 ```sql
 SELECT SUM(stock), COUNT(*) FROM books;